energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 Any examples used are hypothetical and strongly simplified to provide an intuition of the matter explained.

-The information is based on experience, common risk items being brought up in a German or US context, as well as information provided by the Danish digitalization agency in the [legal analysis document]().
+The information is based on experience, common risk items being brought up in a German or US context, as well as information provided by the Danish digitalization agency in the [DAP]((https://www.digitaliser.dk/resource/451301/artefact/retligeforholdvedopensource.pdf?artefact=true&PID=464845) document.

 It is strictly recommended to seek advice from a FOSS specialized lawyer prior to consuming, deploying, publishing, or participating in Open Source or doing the same with commercial software using or embedding any Open Source component.
 See also the book referenced in the legal analysis document by **Mads Bryde Andersen: IT- retten**